-I think scientists and artists are equally driven to discover that which is beyond their immediate or obvious understanding.
+Scientists and artists are equally driven to discover that which is beyond their immediate or obvious understanding.
 They share a reliance on imagination, whether to form a hypothesis or to devise a visual masterpiece.
 Their work ethics are equally unrelenting.
 And both share an understanding that the intuitive and the objective exist in dynamic harmony.

 It makes sense that the arts and sciences are inextricably linked.
-It makes even more sense that the connection eventually grow to an always assumed collaboration.
+It makes even more sense that the connection should eventually grow to an always assumed collaboration.
 Every course of study has its specialized requirements, but the adventures that scientists take in their embrace of art and the insight provided to artists who rely on the authenticity of known facts make their endeavors complete.
 Though my career eventually grounded itself in literature and the arts, I harbored an inner scientist deep in my own personal shadows as a self-portrait drawn at age 10 demonstrates.